RobloxAPI/doc/src/doc/en/api/class/Studio.md

 in the script editor.

 ### Details
-While enabled, when a `"` or `'` character is typed to open a Lua string in the script editor, the corresponding character to close the string is inserted after the cursor.
+When a `"` or `'` character is typed to open a Lua string in the script editor while this setting is enabled, the corresponding character to close the string is inserted after the cursor.

 The closing character is inserted only within the scope of a quoted Lua string.
 For example, it will not be inserted while in the scope of a comment or a